Types of treatment for liver cancer

 If cancer comes back after its initial treatment, this is called a recurrence.
 Liver cancer can come back in the liver, in nearby organs, or in other parts of the body, such as the lungs and bones.

-If your liver cancer comes back, your specialist may suggest more surgery, chemotherapy or one of the other treatments mentioned above.
+If your liver cancer comes back, your specialist may suggest more surgery or one of the other treatments mentioned above.
 This will depend on the type of cancer you have, the treatment you have had before, where the cancer has spread and your general health.

 You may hear people refer to cancer treatments as radical or palliative.
 Radical treatments aim to get rid of the cancer completely.
 Palliative treatments are used to slow down the growth of the cancer and to relieve symptoms.
 Palliative treatment may help someone to live longer and to live more comfortably, even if their cancer cannot be cured.

 Your specialist may talk to you about palliative treatment if you have primary liver cancer that is quite advanced and not possible to cure.
-Sometimes people who have liver cancer may be too ill to cope with intense chemotherapy, radiotherapy or surgery if they have other conditions such as cirrhosis or hepatitis.
+Sometimes people who have liver cancer may be too ill to cope with some of the treatments, particularly if they have other conditions such as cirrhosis or hepatitis.
 If the cancer has spread outside the liver before it is diagnosed, it cannot be cured.
 Most cancers cannot be completely cured once they have spread.

-Palliative treatment includes painkillers and antisickness drugs, and treatment to relieve symptoms without aiming to cure the cancer.
-Chemotherapy, radiotherapy and surgery can all be used as palliative treatments.
+Palliative treatment includes painkillers and anti sickness drugs, and treatment to relieve symptoms without aiming to cure the cancer.
+Surgery, biological therapy,chemotherapy and radiotherapy can all be used as palliative treatments.
 Your doctor may offer treatment to help control symptoms such as pain, breathing problems, weight loss and jaundice.
-The coping physically section of CancerHelp UK has information about pain control, coping with sickness and other symptoms.
+Sometimes people with liver cancer and cirrhosis may get a build up of fluid in the abdomen (ascites).
+Your doctor may drain some of the fluid away or prescribe water tablets (diuretics).
+The coping physically section has information about pain control, coping with sickness and other symptoms.

 Question about cancer?
 Contact our information nurse team